Are e-scooters legal – and do you need insurance?

 Are e-scooters dangerous?

-The most recent data on e-scooter accidents and crashes comes from June 2022, which showed that in that year, a total of 1,349 incidents involved an e-scooter user.
-Of that total, 996 were slightly injured, 429 were seriously injured, and 12 were sadly killed.
+The most recent data on e-scooter accidents and crashes shows that in 2023, a total of 1,273 incidents involved an e-scooter user.
+Of that total, 948 were slightly injured, 411 were seriously injured, and 6 were sadly killed.
+These figures are slightly down on the year before, but not by much.

 Still, there are regular headlines about serious e-scooter crashes across the country, with either the rider or other road users endangered.
 Pedestrians and cyclists were the other road users most likely to be harmed in accidents involving e-scooters.
 So, it’s not just e-scooter users that are at risk.